 Force

-The pressure distribution has been shown in figure 27; the net water pressure is estimated at point C.
+The pressure distribution is shown in Figure 27; the net water pressure is estimated at point C.

 Figure 27: example wall